Hartford circus fire: Legal

 On July 7, 1944, charges of involuntary manslaughter were filed against five officials and employees of Ringling Bros.
 Within the ensuing days, the circus reached an agreement with Hartford officials to accept full financial responsibility and pay whatever amount the city requested in damages.
 The circus paid almost $5,000,000 to the 600 victims and families who had filed claims against them by 1954.
 All circus profits from the time of the fire until then had been set aside to pay off these claims.

 Aftermath

-While many of those present at the fire have avoided circuses ever since, others have returned.
-In May 2004, Dorothy Carvey and her son, Tighe, were given free passes for their family by Ringling Bros. to attend a show at the XL Center.
-For Dorothy Carvey, this was her first time attending a circus since the fire occurred.
-The Hartford Courant published the story of their visit, as well as what happened to them in 1944.

 In 2002, the Hartford Circus Fire Memorial Foundation was established to erect a permanent memorial to the people killed in the fire.
 Ground was broken for the monument on July 6, 2004, at the site where the fire occurred.

 Ringling Bros. and Barnum & Bailey visited Hartford during its final tour, putting on its final performance there on April 30, 2017.